 Still Life with Eggs, 1914

 The researcher of her work, Heorhii Kovalenko, said in his monograph that Exter carefully studied Ukrainian folk art and admired its color, rhythm, and composition.
 She went on "real scientific expeditions in search of ancient peasant embroidery, liturgical sewing, and weaving items."
-Inspired by research, Oleksandra used saturated paints to create art pieces, like Three Female Figures (1909-1910), now preserved in Ukraine's National Art Museum.
+Inspired by research, Oleksandra used saturated paints to create art pieces, like Three Female Figures (1909-1910), now displayed in Ukraine's National Art Museum.

 Three Female Figures, 1909-1910

 During her studies in Paris, Oleksandra came across new anti-establishment art styles and experimented with her work.
 When Exter returned to Kyiv, she created an art studio, which played a vital role in the Ukrainian avant-garde movement and shaped European perceptions of Ukrainian art.
-She supported other contemporary artists with her workshop and developed the first 3D theater stage decorations for city theaters.
+She supported other contemporary artists in her workshop and developed the first 3D theater stage decorations for city theaters.

 Venezia – Panello Decorativo, 1924